 This cover letter gives them the proper context around who you are before reading about the services you intend to offer them.
 It also gives you the opportunity to remind them that they solicited the proposal they're about to read from you.

 Regarding your request for proposal (RFP), [your company] is thrilled about the opportunity to provide you [type of service requested].
 Having worked with [brief list of past clients], we believe a partnership with [company you're writing to] would have a tremendous impact on your customer satisfaction and bottom line.

 ...
 Don't just stop there.
 Follow the above introduction with a description of who you are, what qualifies you to work with the RFP's sender, and the benefits your potential client can expect to see as a result.

 2. Executive Summary

 The executive summary shouldn't just summarize what the proposal says.
 Instead, it should state what the prospect wants, where they want to go, and what they will need to get there.
 You will also want to cover the research you did, who you did interviews with, and the steps you took to pull together your recommendations.
 This document shows why the client should select your firm.

-One important piece of advice from Swenk on the summary: State two obvious facts up front.
+One important piece of advice from Swenk on the summary: State two obvious facts about the requester or the requester's needs up front.
 These should be things that the client knows are true.
 By doing this first, the reader will be more receptive to the remaining points.
 This isn't about tricking someone.
 It's about presenting the information in a way that prevents the client from becoming defensive when reading your recommendations.